Key takeaways

 But in terms of getting a return on your investment, as well as reducing your environmental impact, you need to calculate the trade-offs carefully.
 The remodeling process can create substantial waste unless you properly recycle or rehome old items.
 The most environmentally friendly option may be to use and maintain what you have until it wears out.

-Building codes and local customs determine what room needs to be considered a legitimate bedroom.
+Building codes and local customs determine what room needs to legally be considered a bedroom.
 In addition to a closet, a bedroom might need to be a certain size, have a door and window, be above ground, and have walls or a ceiling of a certain height.
+However, if you have a bonus room or office, adding a closet and converting it to a bedroom can increase the value of your home.

 It’s important to note that creating a bedroom can also increase your property tax.
 For example, say you convert an attic that’s not currently included in your home’s square footage for your tax assessment into a bedroom.
 The bedroom would be included in future tax assessments, and as a result, your property tax is likely to increase based on the new square footage.